gitlabhq/gitlab-runner/docs/install/kubernetes.md

 ```

 This example uses the secret `gitlab-runner-secret` and takes the value of
-`runner-registration-token` to register the new runner.
+`runner-token` to register the runner.

 ### Switching to the Ubuntu-based `gitlab-runner` Docker image